houshmand-2005/GraphQL_Task/README.md

 ## GraphQL API

-The API is built with Graphene-Django and provides a comprehensive set of queries and mutations:
+The API is built with Graphene-Django and provides a comprehensive set of queries and mutations: (list is not complete)

 ### Core Mutations